Adult Learn-to-Play Analysis

 Data Preparation

-Raw program descriptions from the Rinks database were inconsistent and required consolidation into four meaningful categories before any analysis could be run: Hockey League, Stick Time, Hockey Initiation, and Learn To Skate.
-Additional calculated fields were built in Power BI to support seasonality views, age group breakdowns, and both calendar and fiscal year reporting aligned to the Ducks' June 30 fiscal year end.
+Raw program descriptions from the Rinks database were inconsistent and required consolidation into four meaningful categories before any analysis could run: Hockey League, Stick Time, Hockey Initiation, and Learn To Skate.
+Additional calculated fields were built in Power BI using DAX to support seasonality views, age group breakdowns, and both calendar and fiscal year reporting aligned to the Ducks' June 30 fiscal year end.

 Step 3